pbiecek/xai_resources/README.md

 ### 2018

+* [Adversarial Robustness Toolbox - ART](https://github.com/IBM/adversarial-robustness-toolbox); This is a library dedicated to adversarial machine learning.
+Its purpose is to allow rapid crafting and analysis of attacks and defense methods for machine learning models.
+The Adversarial Robustness Toolbox provides an implementation for many state-of-the-art methods for attacking and defending classifiers.
 * [Model Describer](https://github.com/DataScienceSquad/model-describer); Python script that generates html report that summarizes predictive models.
 Interactive and rich in descriptions.
 * [AI Fairness 360](https://github.com/IBM/aif360); Python library developed by IBM to help detect and remove bias in machine learning models.
 [Some introduction](https://arxiv.org/abs/1810.01943)
 * [The What-If Tool: Code-Free Probing of Machine Learning Models](https://ai.googleblog.com/2018/09/the-what-if-tool-code-free-probing-of.html); An interactive tool for What-If scenarios developed in Google, part of TensorBoard.